groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/net/spreadsheet-merging/merging-xltm-files/_index.md

 title: Merging XLTM Files
 linktitle: Merging XLTM Files
 second_title: GroupDocs.Merger .NET API
-description: Learn how to merge XLTM files programmatically using GroupDocs.Merger for .NET.
+description: Learn how to merge XLTM files programmatically.
 Step-by-step guide with code examples.
 type: docs
 weight: 16
-url: /net/spreadsheet-merging/merging-xltm-files-groupdocs-merger-dotnet/
+url: /net/spreadsheet-merging/merging-xltm-files/
 ---
 ## Introduction
-In this tutorial, we will explore how to merge XLTM (Excel Macro-Enabled Template) files using GroupDocs.Merger for .NET.
+In this tutorial, we will explore how to merge XLTM (Excel Macro-Enabled Template) files.
 GroupDocs.Merger for .NET is a powerful library that enables developers to manipulate and merge various document formats programmatically.
 This guide will walk you through the process of merging XLTM files step by step using C#.
 ## Prerequisites
 Before getting started, ensure you have the following prerequisites in place:
 - Visual Studio installed on your system.